by Amanda Mears

 Floral chandeliers: Floral chandeliers are a bold choice, but they can look stunning in rooms with simple decor and furniture.
 Look for fixtures made from hand-blown glass that feature elegantly swooping stems and delicate buds to add impact to a plain dining room.
 For a playful children's room, try an iron chandelier with sculptured roses painted in pastel colors.

-Copper pendant lights: Simple brass pendant lights look deceptively subtle, but they create a dazzling glow when light is reflected off them.
-These type of fixtures typically pair well with classic furnishings rather than contemporary style.
+Copper pendant lights: Simple copper pendant lights look deceptively subtle, but they create a dazzling glow when light is reflected off them.
+These fixtures typically pair well with classic furnishings rather than contemporary style.
 If your kitchen has high ceilings and a rustic feel, a copper pendant light coupled with dark wood cabinets and granite countertops can even create the feel of a luxurious European villa.

 Stained glass ceiling fixtures: Tiffany-style hanging ceiling fixtures cast a cozy glow in whichever room you decide to hang them.
 These handcrafted lights can be used to decorate an empty hallway or installed in the study for a sophisticated ambiance.
 The wide color spectrum that these light fixtures are created in make them easy to match with any home style.
-For a mellow look, try muted green and yellow patterns, or try bolder color combinations, like red, blue, orange and white in a Victorian-inspired pattern, for a more intense look.
+For a mellow look, try muted green and yellow patterns, or try bolder color combinations, like red, blue, orange, and white in a Victorian-inspired pattern, for a more intense look.